Second Punic War: Carthaginian victories, 218–216 BC

 Shortly after arriving in Italy the Carthaginians captured the chief city of the hostile Taurini (in the area of modern Turin) and seized its food stocks.
-In late November 218BC the Carthaginian cavalry routed the cavalry and light infantry of the Romans at the battle of Ticinus.
+In late November 218 BC the Carthaginian cavalry routed the cavalry and light infantry of the Romans at the battle of Ticinus.
 As a result, most of the Gallic tribes declared for the Carthaginian cause and Hannibal's army grew to more than 40,000 men.
 The Senate ordered the army in Sicily north to join the force already facing Hannibal, thus abandoning the plan to invade Africa.
 The combined Roman force under the command of Sempronius was lured into combat by Hannibal on ground of his choosing at the battle of the Trebia.
 The Carthaginians encircled the Romans and only 10,000 out of 40,000 were able to fight their way to safety.
 Having secured his position in Cisalpine Gaul by this victory, Hannibal quartered his troops for the winter among the Gauls.
-The latter joined his army in large numbers, bringing it up to 50,000 men.
+The latter joined his army in large numbers, bringing it up to 60,000 men.

 There was shock when news of the defeat reached Rome, but this calmed once Sempronius arrived, to preside over the consular elections in the usual manner.
 The consuls-elect recruited further legions, both Roman and from Rome's Latin allies; reinforced Sardinia and Sicily against the possibility of Carthaginian raids or invasion; placed garrisons at Tarentum and other places for similar reasons; built a fleet of 60 quinqueremes; and established supply depots at Ariminum and Arretium in preparation for marching north later in the year.
 Two armies of four legions each, two Roman and two allied but with stronger than usual cavalry contingents, were formed.
 One was stationed at Arretium and one on the Adriatic coast; they would be able to block Hannibal's possible advance into central Italy and were positioned to move north to operate in Cisalpine Gaul.

-In early spring 217BC the Carthaginians crossed the Apennines unopposed, taking a difficult but unguarded route.
+In early spring 217 BC the Carthaginians crossed the Apennines unopposed, taking a difficult but unguarded route.
 Hannibal attempted to draw the main Roman army under Gaius Flaminius into a pitched battle by devastating the area they had been sent to protect provoking Flaminius into a hasty pursuit.
 Hannibal set an ambush and in the battle of Lake Trasimene completely defeated the Roman army, killing 15,000 Romans, including Flaminius, and taking 10,000 prisoners.
 A cavalry force of 4,000 from the other Roman army was also defeated at the battle of Umbrian Lake and annihilated.
 The prisoners were badly treated if they were Romans; captured Latin allies were well treated by the Carthaginians and many were freed and sent back to their cities, in the expectation they would speak well of Carthaginian martial prowess and of their treatment.
 Hannibal hoped some of these allies could be persuaded to defect.